Logistic elliptic and parabolic problem for the fractional $p$-Laplacian: Introduction

 We then study the parabolic problem associated to \eqref{PbLE}:

 where $Q_T=(0,T)\times \Omega$, $u_0\in \Wspz\cap L^\infty(\Omega)$ is a nonnegative function and $\lambda>0$.
-Parabolic problems involving the fractional $p$-Laplacian have been vastly studied in the literature, see {\it e.g.} \cite{abdellaoui,vazquez,tiwari,mazon,MR4913772}.
+Parabolic problems involving the fractional $p$-Laplacian have been vastly studied in the literature, see {\it e.g.} \cite{abdellaoui,MR4913772,tiwari,mazon,vazquez}.
 In \cite{tiwari} the authors study the problem with $f(x,u)-g(x,u)$ as source term.
 The conditions they imposed on $f,g$ differs from our source term as well as the assumptions on the initial condition.
-The parabolic logistic equation has also been studied in the local case $s=1, p=2$, {\it e.g.} \cite{pardo}.
+The parabolic logistic equation has also been studied in the local case $s=1$, $p=2$, {\it e.g.} \cite{pardo}.
 The authors study global behavior of the parabolic logistic equation for $\Omega_0$ non-smooth.
-Up to our knowledge the parabolic logistic equation has never been studied for the fractional $p$-Laplacian case.
-In this paper, we prove the existence of a bounded weak solution using a discretization method similarly as in \cite{MR4913772} and uniqueness from Gronwall's Lemma.
+The problem \eqref{pbp} has also been study for $p=2$ in \cite{Chhetri2} where the authors prove the local existence using a sub- and supersolution method for a source term of the form $\lambda(a(x)u-bu^2-h(x))$ .
+Up to our knowledge the parabolic logistic equation has never been studied in details for the fractional $p$-Laplacian case.
+In this paper, we prove the existence of a bounded weak solution using a discretization method similarly as in \cite{MR4913772} and uniqueness from Gronwall Lemma.
 Next, in the subhomogeneous case, a comparison principle and a sub-supersolution technique yield the convergence of a global solution of the parabolic problem to the solution of \eqref{PbLE}.
 Finally using energy method as well as Sattinger stable and unstable sets, we show blow up of our solution.